Davidson Center is a splendid archaeological park near the Western Wall, with findings from different periods. Let’s begin our visit!

 Ophel In Jerusalem

-In Jerusalem, the Opel refers to a long, narrow hill, beyond the southern edge of the Temple Mount.
+In Jerusalem, the Opel refers to a long, narrow hill beyond the Temple Mount’s southern edge.
 The entire area is lower than the Temple Mount and must be mounted from there.
 The Ophel is bounded on the west by the Central Guy Valley, on the south by Guy Ben Hynum, and by the Kidron River on the east.

 Source: translated from Wikipedia

-Most of the findings in the Ophel area belong to the Second Temple period and there are disputes among archeologists whether some parts date back to the First Temple period.
+Most of the Ophel area findings belong to the Second Temple period, and there are disputes among archeologists whether some parts date back to the First Temple period.

-And now we will take a short hike along recently opened Ophel Mikveh Trail.
+And now we will take a short hike along the recently opened Ophel Mikveh Trail.

 Ophel Mikveh Trail